-1. Scope and Purpose: [This gtr specifies requirements for head restraints to reduce the frequency and severity of injuries caused by rearward displacement of the head.]
+1. Scope and Purpose: This gtr specifies requirements for head restraints to reduce the [frequency and severity of injuries caused by rearward displacement of the head.]

-2. Application: This standard applies to Category 1-1 vehicles, [Category1-2] vehicles with a Gross Vehicle Mass of [4,536 kg] or less, and Category 2 vehicles with a Gross Vehicle Mass of [4,536 kg] or less.
+2. Application: This standard applies to Category 1-1 vehicles, [Category1-2 vehicles], and Category 2 vehicles.